ffsmio/monorepo/packages/ffsmio-compositor/README.md

 - Showing components only when data is available
 - Feature flags and toggles
 - Simplifying complex conditional rendering logic
+- Dynamic conditions that depend on runtime state or API calls

 ### AsSlot Component